expln/metamath-lamp/docs/guide.md

 > You will now have a new statement:
 > `|- 2 = ( 1 + 1 )`

-Because 2 is just `( 1 + 1 )` we can now show that
-`( 2 + ( 1 + 1 ) )` is equal to `( 2 + 2 )`.
-We'll add the claim and let metamath-lamp prove that.
+This definition of `2` is similar to the value we expanded for `4`.
+Both have a `1` followed by another `1` at their end.
+We can take the definition of `2` and add `2` to both sides, at the beginning of each side, to produce a very similar expression.
+Let's try that.

-> Select the checkbox to the left of "qed".
+> Select the checkbox to the left of the "qed" statement.
-> Select "+" (add new statement).
-Enter the new statement
+> Then select "+" (add new statement).
+> Enter the new statement
 > `|- ( 2 + 2 ) = ( 2 + ( 1 + 1 ) )`
 > and press Enter (Return).
-> Unselect the "qed" statement.
+> Unselect the checkbox to the left of the "qed" statement.
-> Now press unify (the multiple-connected dots symbol), and you'll
+> Now press unify (the multiple-connected dots symbol); since there
+> was no specific statement selected, it will try to justify all statements.
+> Metamath-lamp will succeed in finding a justification for our new statement,
-> see a green checkmark showing it is proved.
+> so it will show a green checkmark next to our new statement.

-Now let's tell metamath-lamp
-to prove `|- ( 2 + 2 ) = ( 3 + 1 )` which further combines
-what we know.
-We should move the "qed" statement to the bottom as well, in case the system can automatically prove it in this case.
+At this point we've shown that `4` and `( 2 + 2 )` are separately
+equal to very similar expressions.
+If we could prove that those expressions are equal to each other, we could trivially prove our goal.
+Let's try to do that.

-> Select the checkbox to the left of "qed".
+> Select the checkbox to the left of the "qed" statement.
 > Select "+" (add new statement).
 Enter the new statement
-> `|- ( 2 + 2 ) = ( 3 + 1 )`
+> `|- ( ( 2 + 1 ) + 1 ) = ( 2 + ( 1 + 1 ) )`
 > and press Enter (Return).
+> Unselect the "qed" statement.
+> As an experiment, select Unify with no statement selected;
+> you'll see that in this case nothing happens.

+It's actually true that
+`( ( 2 + 1 ) + 1 )' is equal to `( 2 + ( 1 + 1 ) )`.
+That's because addition is associative
+(you can do the first or second addition first and the result is the same).
+The Metamath database in this context already has a proof that addition is associative, too.

+However, when you press "unify" without selecting any statements, metamath-lamp cannot automatically prove this new statement.
+The problem isn't that the database doesn't have this already proven.
+In fact, the Metamath database in this context
+*does* have a proof that addition is associative.
+However, the rule in this Metamath database requires some preconditions we haven't included in our proof.

+So we'll instead use a bottom-up search, which will try to find and prove other any other statements necessary to apply a relevant existing proof.

+> Select the checkbox next to our latest statement
+> `|- ( ( 2 + 1 ) + 1 ) = ( 2 + ( 1 + 1 ) )`
+> and press "Unify".
+> A new dialogue will display titled "Proving bottom-up".
+> These options control how metamath-lamp will search for a proof
+> of ths statement.
+For now, we'll just accept the defaults and press the
+> "Prove" button at the bottom of the dialogue.
+> After a moment it will present a list, and one of the first options
+> (probably the first one) should use "addassi".
+> The theorem "addassi" is a pre-existing theorem showing that
+> addition is associative.
+> This requires multiple lines, because using this associativity
+> theorem requires showing that `1 and `2` are complex numbers.
-> Unselect the checkbox to the left of "qed".
+> Use the checkbox to its
-> Now select "unify".

-At this point metamath-lamp has noticed that it can prove every statement, even our goal, so every statement now has a green checkmark... including qed!
+> left to select that one, then press the "Apply Selected" button.

+Suddenly a lot has happened.
+Notice that we now have a green checkmark next to our new statement, because we've proven it.
+We now have new statements that have been automatically added to our proof, namely that `1 e.
+CC` (`1` is a complex number) and `2 e.
+CC` (`2` is a complex number).

+Most importantly, the final statement "qed" has a green checkmark, which means we have proven our goal.
+This happened because after we applied the new statement, metamath-lamp automatically unified all the statements, and was able to complete the rest of the proof.

 We can now show the compressed proof.